Helloyunho/gen5w-utils/Patch-stock-firmware.md

 ## Patch the firmware

 1. Duplicate the stock firmware directory

-  - Since the latest 2023 update, Hyundai Mobis decided to validate a checksum for Navigation files as well, essentially blocking our exploit.
+- Since the latest 2023 firmware, Hyundai Mobis decided to validate a checksum for Navigation files as well, essentially blocking our exploit.
 We're going to bypass this using two USBs, one with stock firmware, and the other with patched firmware.

 2. Run a single simple command